 Host: This is in the US.

 Liam: In the US.
-There’s over 300 different locations around the world.
-There's maybe like at least 60 different centers in the US.
+There are over 300 different locations around the world.
+There are maybe at least 60 different centers in the US.
 There’s probably one in every state that does it.

 Host: Goenka.
 G-O-E-N-K-A.